 Resolution test: Minolta MD 2x Tele Converter 300-s vs primes MD

-This converter isn’t the lens, that’s why I wouldn’t make review of it.
-All these aberrations tests, bokeh etc. were skipped.
-Additionally, review by Benjamin is totally enough for understanding of 2x Tele-Converter 300-s and I can’t add something new, except may be a few resolution comparisons.
+This converter isn’t the lens, that’s why I wouldn’t make a review of it.
+All these aberrations tests, bokeh, etc. were skipped.
+Additionally, review by Benjamin is totally enough for an understanding of 2x Tele-Converter 300-s and I can’t add something new, except maybe a few resolution comparisons.

 Minolta New-MD (MD III) 2x Tele-Converter 300-s parameters:

 |Name engraved on lens||MD 2x TELE CONVERTER 300-S|

 |Lens design [el.]||7|